gkapfham/tmuxinators/README.md

 ## Problems or Praise?

-If you have any problems with building, installing, or executing ReDeCheck, then please feel free to create an issue associated with this Git repository using the "Issues" link at the top of this site.
-The contributors to the `redecheck-tool` the repository will do all that they can to resolve your issue and ensure that the entire tool works well in your development environment and for your web site.
-If you find that ReDeCheck works well, then we also encourage you to "star" and "watch" the project!
+If you have any problems with downloading or understanding these Tmuxinator configuration files, then please feel free to create an issue associated with this Git repository using the "Issues" link at the top of this site.
+As the sole contributor to the `tmuxinator` repository, I will do everything possible to resolve your issue and ensure that the entire tool works well in your development environment and for your web site.
+Remember, this repository is being made publicly available so as to provide examples of how to write Tmuxinator configurations.
+If you find that these files help you in preparing your own Tmuxinator configurations, then I also encourage you to "star" and "watch" this project!

-Thank you for your interest in responsive web testing and the ReDeCheck tool!